Skip to main content

 • Prefers a sponge bath and can do so independently and maintains adequate hygiene.

-• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, family or staff is present "just in case."
+• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, another person is present “just in case.”

 Check “1” (“Help is needed to complete the task safely but helper DOES NOT have to be physically present throughout the task”) for a person who: